sinopiasaur/sinopiasaur.github.io/_posts/2024-01-22-handy-brawl-briefly.md

 ## Very Briefly

-[Handy Brawl](https://boardgamegeek.com/boardgame/362692/handy-brawl) is a fantasy brawler in-hand card game featuring multiple heroes to play as, multiple enemies to battle, and layers of depth to explore.
+[Handy Brawl](https://boardgamegeek.com/boardgame/362692/handy-brawl) (Igor Zuber) is a fantasy brawler in-hand card game featuring multiple heroes to play as, multiple enemies to battle, and layers of depth to explore.

 ## Briefly